mustafamohsen/helpful-prompts/README.md

 ## 🚀 Quick Start

-Each prompt is self contained and kept minimal, comment free
+Each prompt is self contained and kept minimal, comment free.
+Just copy and paste

 ---